19bufordcarl/CarlRPG/Myth & Shadow/Magic/Crafting/Weapon Oils.md

 ## Using Weapon Oils

-A PC may apply a weapon oil as part of their [Attack](../../Game%20Procedures/Combat/Attack.md) action.
+A PC may apply a weapon oil as part of their [Attack](../../Game%20Procedures/Combat/Attack.md).
 The oil's effect applies for that attack and that attack only.

 ## Known Oils